By Eric Friedman

 As you can see, the broken typography of the word “independent” is disruptive.
 The inverted bottle-shape design is also disruptive—not just to the category, but in introducing a novel shape within the broader world of certification seals.
 It’s cool, visually impactful, and communicates significant substance despite its minimalistic nature.

 A well-designed, value-adding certification seal can take many forms and shapes.
-In the case of the BA seal, the inverted bottle design can serve as motivation for creative, attention-getting, and revenue-driving in-market executions.
+In the case of the indepedent seal, the inverted bottle design can serve as motivation for creative, attention-getting, and revenue-driving in-market executions.
 Imagine:

 - At a popular local bar, a rotating co-branded tap featuring the independent craft brewer seal and your brand logo, visually disrupting the draught system.